 Since users like a clean, uncluttered appearance in their apps, it might seem logical to minimize the navigation menu or hide it behind another tap.
 Unfortunately, this does nothing to enhance the user experience.

 If you try to group too many options under each category in an effort to reduce the number of icons for a minimalist design, users will have to guess where to go first.
 This potentially forces them to take a number of steps to find what they were looking for.
-It may also make them begin to guess the navigation, creating a poor user experience.
+It may also make them begin to guess the navigation design, creating a poor user experience.

 Not Visible Enough

 The Nielsen Norman Group found that people were less likely to use hidden menus, such as Hamburger Menus, at the beginning of a task than later on during the task.
-You will create a much kinder UX when you design in a way that helps your users get started quickly.
+You will create a much kinder UX navigation when you design in a way that helps your users get started quickly.

 Loss of Balance

-There’s a balance between too many and too few options for a navigation window and sometimes it’s a challenge to find it.
+There’s a balance between too many and too few options for a navigation window design and sometimes it’s a challenge to find it.

-A menu that contains too many options is just plain overwhelming.
+A design menu that contains too many options is just plain overwhelming.
 Imagine users tapping on the menu and having their entire screen filled with menu choices.
 They may have thought they knew where they wanted to go, but now they’re not so sure.
 Too many options have forced them to question their next move.
 You can read more about it in our article, Hamburger Menu Abuse.

 On the other hand, too few options leave too much to chance.
 If in an effort to streamline, you’ve gathered every destination under two or three generic choices, you’ve made it so the user must do the guesswork.
-This means a bigger learning curve for an app that should be intuitive.
+This means a bigger learning curve for an app design that should be intuitive.

 2. Breaking Away from the Standard Navigation